Circuit de Barcelona-Catalunya: Racing history

 The circuit has been the site of some memorable moments.
 In 1991, Ayrton Senna and Nigel Mansell went down the entire front straight side by side while dueling for second place, with Mansell eventually taking the position and ultimately the race itself.
 In 1994, Michael Schumacher managed to finish in second place despite driving over half the race with only fifth gear.
 In 1996, Schumacher took his first win as a Ferrari driver, after a dominant performance during a torrential rainstorm.
 In 2001, Mika Häkkinen suffered a clutch failure while leading the race on the last lap, handing the win to Schumacher.
 At the 2006 event, Fernando Alonso became the first Spanish Formula One driver to win at his home country's track.
+In 2016, a crash at turn four took Mercedes drivers Lewis Hamilton and Nico Rosberg out, allowing Red Bull's Max Verstappen to win the race on his first race for the team.
+Doing so, Verstappen was the youngest to win a race, the youngest driver to stand on the podium, and the youngest to lead a lap of a race, in addition to being the first Dutchman to win a Formula One race.

 In 2008, Heikki Kovalainen left the track at 240 km/h after a wheel rim failure at turn 9.
 He managed to decelerate to 130 km/h when he hit the tyre barrier.
 He was temporarily unconscious and suffered a minor concussion, but a few minutes later, spectators were relieved when he gave a thumbs up.

 The circuit has been the scene of two debut wins in Formula One.
 Pastor Maldonado took his first and only Grand Prix victory and podium here in 2012, and in 2016 Max Verstappen won his first Grand Prix.
 As a result, he became the youngest driver to ever win an F1 Grand Prix race.

 At the 2009 motorcycle Grand Prix, teammates Valentino Rossi and Jorge Lorenzo fought all race long for first place, culminating in an overtake on the final corner by Rossi.
 Riders and pundits described the race as "historic" and "genius".

 On 3 June 2016, during Moto2 Free Practice for the 2016 Catalan motorcycle Grand Prix, Luis Salom crashed in turn 12, resulting in the session being red-flagged.
 After being transferred to the local Hospital General de Catalunya, Salom died of the injuries sustained in the crash.
 Upon hearing this, FIM decided to change the current layout of the track to the same layout as the one used in Formula One.
 After off-season discussions, the FIM announced that the track layout would be slightly modified in that the chicane would be moved up a few metres.